pablosalvador10/gbb-bench4ai/README.md

 - Ensure your development environment is set up and your Conda environment is activated.

-- 1. **Launch the Application**: To start your Streamlit app, navigate to the `src/app` directory in your terminal and execute:
+#### Step 1: Launch the Application: To start your Streamlit app, navigate to the `src/app` directory in your terminal and execute:

     ```bash
     streamlit run src/app/Home.py
     ```